Probabilistic Data-Driven Modeling & Structural Monitoring Lab

 In Structural Health Monitoring (SHM), sensing data is leveraged to monitor a structure's behavior and detect potential damage at its onset.
 Rapidly evolving trends such as increased urbanization or intensification of climate-related hazards generate considerable loads on our aging infrastructure and motivates the need for reliable SHM for better infrastructure management and rapid response to high-intensity events such as earthquakes.
 In this context, leveraging data in conjunction with mechanistic models is of paramount importance to not only detect but also understand damage and its effect on a structure's integrity.
 In our group we develop algorithms for probabilistic identification of structural systems using time-varying data, using e.g. enhanced Bayesian filtering algorithms or probabilistic machine learning.

-The potential of probabilistic, physics-based and data-informed modeling spans various scales, from systems to structures to materials.
+The potential of probabilistic modeling that leverages both physics and data spans various scales, from systems to structures to materials.
 Scientific machine learning methods can be leveraged to accelerate high-fidelity physics-based computational models.
-We are working on the development of efficient Bayesian neural networks that can complement expensive simulations for materials modeling applications.
-Careful quantification of uncertainties via the Bayesian framework is key to providing confidence in predictions of data-driven models and guiding future experiments (active learning, design of experiments).
+In this context we are working on the development of efficient Bayesian Neural Networks (BNNs) that can complement expensive simulations for applications as varied as materials modeling and power grid contingency analysis.
+Careful quantification of uncertainties via the Bayesian framework is key to providing confidence in predictions of data-driven models, especially for out-of-distribution predictions, and further allows to future experiments via active learning techniques.

 In a smart-city context, probabilistic data analytics tools can also be used to optimize processes and infrastructure systems.
 As an example, we have worked on building probabilistic ambulance travel time predictors to help optimize emergency medical services.